 - “Traditional” composting bin systems: These can come in many forms but typically come in plastic or metal bins and use aeration and moisture retention to decompose your organic matter.
 This process emulates what would naturally happen in nature but speeds it up by controlling the environment.
 This “aerobic” process requires turning to help the little aerobic organisms “breath”.
 There are also “anaerobic” bin options which ferment organic waste instead of decomposing – these are not used as much as they tend to smell

 - High-tech: We don’t know how to categorize the techy bin we found!
 It uses electricity to fast track the process of breaking down food scraps (does it overnight).
 Much like the Bokashi, the waste that comes out of this machine can be buried in your garden (or in your plant pots) or added to a worm bin/traditional compost bin.
-This looks like it would making a composter’s life a whole lot easier but bear in mind, they use resources (electricity) and are probably more complex to deal with at the end of their life (google e-waste)
+This looks like it would make a composter’s life a whole lot easier but bear in mind, they use resources (electricity but apparently is super carbon efficient and beats sending food waste to the landfill by a landslide) and are probably more complex to deal with at the end of their life (e-waste).

 When choosing a kitchen compost bin, ask yourself: